Box 3 and chain partners

 Required data supply under new Box 3 system

 In the Christmas Judgement of December 24, 2021, the Supreme Court ruled that the current Box 3 system is unsustainable due to violation of the fundamental rights of taxpayers.
 Among other things, this means that the Box 3 system must be revised.
-On April 15, 2022, the State Secretary published an outline memorandum in which he introduced a new Box 3 system based on actual returns.
+On 14 June 2024, the State Secretary shared with the State Council's Advisory Division the bill on actual return box 3, which introduces a new box 3 system based on actual return.
 For banks, insurers and other chain partners, this means that they will have to adjust their internal processes and share more information with the Tax and Customs Administration for the pre-completed tax return and for checking the assessment.

 The government intends to introduce the Box 3 system based on actual returns from 2026.